THEME: Beauty & Affliction

 Heaven is a gray place like Ira's Roadside Diner where they serve real lemon meringue pie, Frankie sits there all alone.

 The reason this movie is so haunting is because it leaves us in the affliction; there is no redemption, no grand restoration, no happily ever after.
 The Book of Ecclesiastes says that God has set eternity in our hearts (Ecclesiastes 3:11).
 Deep within every human being is the knowledge of a much Larger Story2.
 One that begins in Beauty (Creation), descends into Affliction (The Fall), yet does not abandon us there.
-It is the Story of God's redeeming love.
+It is the Story of the Triune God's redeeming love revealed in Jesus Christ.
 A love that always triumphs over evil because of sacrifice, humility, friendship, and the The Word.
 (Philippians 2:5-11).

 Four weapons against evil originate with Peter Kreeft.